 - The responsibility for financial resource matters does not apply to this position.

-- The responsibility for information resources includes the basic care and proper usage of inventory, tools and work aids of limited value such as general office equipment, calculators, computers, photocopiers, suppliers, toys, etc.
+- The responsibility for material resources includes the basic care and proper usage of inventory, tools and work aids of limited value such as general office equipment, calculators, computers, photocopiers, supplies, toys, etc..

-- Implement developmental programs appropriate to assigned age groups to enhance the children’s cognitive, physical, social and emotional emotional development in accordance with organizational and legal guidelines, as follows:
+- Implement developmental programs appropriate to assigned age groups to enhance the children’s cognitive, physical, social and emotional development in accordance with organization and legal guidelines, as follows

 - Provide a daily balance of active/quiet, indoor/outdoor, and individual/group activities

 - Establish and carry out a daily activity schedule that incorporates child directed activity, physical care routines and transition times